EDemerzel/create-wsl2-vivo-dev-env/readme.md

 Docker Repo (and Key)\
 Google Cloud Kubectl Repo (and Key)\
 MariaDB Repo (and Key)\
-"Ubuntu Git Maintainers" team ppa:git-core/ppa
+"Ubuntu Git Maintainers" team ppa:git-core/ppa\
+Python versions packaged for Ubuntu ppa:deadsnakes/ppa

 (Note: By adding the above repos apt-get is able to keep those items up to date.)